lockevod/Karoo-KActions/README.md

 - Automatic sending of notifications to preset number.
 - Customizable messages for each type of event.
 - Control of minimum time between messages of the same type.
+- Custom Message support to send messages with custom data directly from ride (datatype button)
-- Support for multiple languages.
+- Support for multiple languages (EN, ES).
 - Integration with Karoo Live for real-time tracking.
 - Multiple messaging providers (WhatsApp, SMS, email).
 - Webhooks for integration with external services.